redhat-cop/rego-policies/.github/PULL_REQUEST_TEMPLATE.md

 Describe the contents of the PR

 #### How do we test this?
-Provide commands/steps to test this PR.
+Have you followed the TESTING.md doc?
+If not, please provide commands/steps to test this PR.

 cc: @redhat-cop/day-in-the-life